nantoniazzi/techio-markdown-extension-proposal/README.md

 [\RUN]: #

 You can also notice the path of the file next to the three backtick.
 It gives the target path where the file should be written once the `RUN` button is clicked.
-It is also a way to have a working and compiling code in the docker image and display a non compiling content (a content to fix) to the user.
+It is also a way to have a **working and compiling code in the docker image** and **display a non compiling content (a content to fix) to the user**.
 We can also include some extra stubs, using the `stub` or `stubs` attribute, which will not be displayed in the markdown.